Marvel Noir: Luke Cage Noir

 Cage creates a distraction which ends up in a fist fight with Tombstone, whose gun is stolen and used to shoot a supporting leg of a water tower, allowing Cage to escape.
 He goes to the church on the booklet he found in Josephine's tombstone and finds her there, disfigured.
 He immediately seeks out Stryker.
 Stryker offers Cage a farm in Maryland and cash.
 When asked why, Strykers says simply because Cage should be dead, but instead he is seen as a hero who could not be shot and killed.
 Stryker offers to take Cage out to buy new clothes, but Cage escapes by setting fire to the building.

 He finds Jackie at a train station.
 He throws her onto the rails to make her talk.
 She reveals that Tombstone moved up in power for protecting the cop Cage attacked.
-Using that power and financial backing from someone downtown, he ran hooch, heroin and prostitution rings in Harlem.
+Using that power and financial backing from someone downtown, he ran hooch, heroin, and prostitution rings in Harlem.
 Jackie goes on to reveal that Rachman went after Josephine when she rejected his advances, and Stryker aided in helping her disappear.
 Cage tries to save Jackie, but she gets hit by the train.

 Cage goes back to Jackie's apartment to find photos of Daisy on the wall.
 He links them to a particular photographer and tracks him down.
 He finds out Rachman is somehow linked to the photos of Daisy.
 Cage goes to Stryker's nightclub for answers but does not find what he is looking for.
-He takes the money then sets fire to the place, and is later shown putting the money in a safety deposit box.
-In a flashback, it is revealed that Cage was shot by Tombstone the night he attacked the officer, but the bullets hit a metal flask in his jacket and he survived.
+He takes the money then sets fire to the place and is later shown putting the money in a safety deposit box.
+In a flashback, it is revealed that Cage was shot by Tombstone the night he attacked the officer, but the bullets had hit a metal flask in his jacket, and he was able to survive.
 Back in the present, it is revealed that Stryker and Tombstone are holding Lucas Cage Jr., Luke Cage's son, hostage.
 Randall Banticoff is shown being kidnapped but escapes to a police station.